DemonicTricycle/DemonicTricycle-ELECH309/docs/tools.md

 The programmer used to write the compiled program to the microcontroller is Microchip's [PICkit4](https://www.microchip.com/en-us/development-tool/PG164140), an easily operated programmer that is well integrated wihtin MPLAB X.

 # Versioning - Git(hub)
-[Git](https://git-scm.com/) was used, in conjunction with [Github](https://github.com), to version control the whole repository.
+[Git](https://git-scm.com/), in conjunction with [Github](https://github.com), was used to version control the repository.
 This also allowed easy collaboration and synchronisation of the latest codebase.

 ## Documentation Building
 This project's documentation is built using [Jekyll](https://jekyllrb.com/), from [Markdown](https://daringfireball.net/projects/markdown/) `.md` files, on [Cloudflare Pages](https://pages.cloudflare.com/), using the [Just The Docs](https://github.com/just-the-docs/just-the-docs) theme.
 This allows for easy versioning using git, and automated website builds.

 # Code Tools - `tools.c`
-Common code that was used generally got combined into a single [tools.c](https://github.com/DemonicTricycle/DemonicTricycle-ELECH309/blob/main/src/tools.c) file.
+Common code that was used globally got combined into a single [tools.c](https://github.com/DemonicTricycle/DemonicTricycle-ELECH309/blob/main/src/tools.c) file.
 It contains:

 - UART functions (initialization, send message, send int, break line, etc)
 - Integer conversions (unsigned to signed, unsigned to char array, etc)